mohashei/mohashei.github.io/_posts/2022-10-26-alphafold-2-start.markdown

 date:   2022-10-26 22:00:00
 ---

-Some prerequisits: Read https://fabianfuchsml.github.io/alphafold2/ to get a grasp of the problem at hand.
+Some prerequisits: Read [this post](https://fabianfuchsml.github.io/alphafold2/) by Fabian Fuchs to get a grasp of the problem at hand without the need for superfluous detail.
+I want to restate some of the facts here since it makes things clearer.

+\\( a^2 = b^2 \\)